priyanshu360/aigen/README.md

 # Aigen — Build-Time TypeScript Function Generation

 Write the flow.
-Let the build generate the obvious parts.
+Let the build generate the implementations.

 ```typescript
 import { aigen } from "@pynhu/aigen-runtime"